matejzavrsnik/overeye2/readme.md

 - library - most of the code.
 It's in form of a library so that tests can be written.
   - include - header files meant to be included in executable
   - src - sources
+    - gauge - logical part of gauges, uncoupled from GUI
+    - gui - visual part of gauges
-    - utils - standalone utilities, waiting room to get into mzlib
+    - utils - standalone utilities, in some cases waiting room to get into mzlib
 - tests - unit tests
 - res - resource files that aren't code